laksjdjf/pfg-webui/README.md

 ~~※This script works after [it](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/8064) merged.~~

  2023/03/11 This PR has been merged and updated accordingly.

+ **2023/06/22 We have decided to stop inferencing with TensorFlow and ONNX and switch to PyTorch model.
+As a result, a new model has been downloaded and the old TensorFlow and ONNX models are no longer needed.**

 # pfg-webui
 [PFG](https://github.com/laksjdjf/pfg)(Prompt Free Generation) is a method of guiding with an image by concatenating the image into a text encoder hidden states.